WarmCyan/kofi/notes.md

 Could also have random thoughts about something that I want to attach that aren't formal summaries

+Ability to add "cleaned nodes" which are nodes for publication/display?

 WHAT ABOUT IMAGES?

+"display mode" is really like choosing a "renderer"
+So it can be rendered as straight markdown, or as a kanban (where each list is a section of the board and each item is a card)

+I really think I may want to focus on using vim _only as the immediate editor_.
+Almost everything else takes place in the visual editor part.
+So have a joplin like setup, where there's two panes, and doing stuff in the one just sends commands to the neovim window to edit that particular object.

+the problem is that there should still be a way to export for external editing and then an import that pulls it back.
+Something that inserts special syntax that can then be read back in.
+Maybe doesn't need all the meta data, it just needs the object ID, or something similar.
+So export isn't a "render" per say, but something similar.

+So, to be clear, you can make it so you can edit more than one object at a time, but it's better for just straight editing the text, rather than manipulating all the meta stuff as well.

+I do think a hypergraph is accurate to describe all of this

+have ability to split left vim pane into multiple so can edit multiple objects at once

+ability to "fork" currently 'active' hypergraph/workspace

 ## Usecases